 6+ years in professional FT design positions

-1 Bachelor of Science in Graphic Design from the University of Minnesota Twin Cities
+1 BS in Graphic Design from the U of Minnesota, Twin Cities

 14 independent art shows

-My own companies and products, understanding first hand the importance of solid branding
+My own projects and products, understanding first hand the impact of solid branding

 A curious, objective approach to design

 I worked several years at the post-production shop VOLT Studios, where I wore the hats of Production Artist, Motion Graphics Assistant, Designer, & PA.
 Our small talented team collaborated with the most influential ad agencies in Minneapolis on high end video projects for top notch brands like General Mills, Cadillac, and Subaru.
 I was fortunate to have worked with such talented people to learn from.
 This experience taught me attentiveness to detail, professionalism, and how to balance it all with fun.

 Then for several more years I was a FT Designer at Hubbard Broadcasting.
 Notable projects include: full identity system for the 2016 Cat Video Festival held at the St. Paul Saint's Stadium, rebranding of the unique entertainment-focused talk radio station myTalk107.1, and social media graphic development for national and local businesses with our Social Media Management team.
 It was rewarding collaborating so closely with business owners and Program Directors in the quickly adaptive climate of media.

 In October 2016 I jetted off on a life goal trip around the world while working PT and remote for Hubbard Broadcasting.
 This experience has positively influenced my design consciousness- immersing in new cultures and ways of living has lead to sparking more creativity and further reinforcing the important role of good design on the human experience, no matter what language is spoken.
 There's crucial value in cross-cultural communication, which will only keep increasing as our wonderful world becomes more connected.
 Visual design (especially icon design!) is a wonderful tool for this.
 Many skills pertaining to design were gained from this experience such as being more open minded, less stuck on one idea, the curiosity to genuinely seek an objective solution rather than letting ego get in the way, and also further reinforcing my passion for using design as a tool to legitimized brands.